EgoSound: Benchmarking Sound Understanding in Egocentric Videos: EgoSound Dataset

 \subsection{Data Curation Pipeline}

 \paragraph{Human Interaction Annotation.} Directly prompting an omni model for a general description of an egocentric video often results in captions that overlook significant scene details.
 Recognizing that physical interactions are the primary source for meaningful sound events, the first stage of our pipeline is designed to systematically annotate these key moments.
-To achieve this, we leverage the Qwen2.5-VL~\cite{bai2025qwen2} to perform automated visual annotation of human-object and human-human interactions.
-This process generates temporally-grounded labels that capture specific actions (e.g. ``At 3s, a girl in a red dress picks up the camera.", ``At 15s, the user turns on the faucet.", ``From 45s to 48s, a man in a white shirt drives a black car past the camera wearer.").
+To achieve this, we leverage the Qwen2.5-VL~\cite{bai2025qwen2} to perform automated annotation of human-object and human-human interactions.
+This process generates temporally-grounded labels that capture specific actions (e.g. ``At 3s, a girl in a red dress picks up the camera.", ``From 45s to 48s, a man in a white shirt drives a black car past the camera wearer.").
 These structured, interaction-focused annotations serve as a rich contextual foundation.
-They are used as conditioning prompts to guide a model in generating comprehensive audio-visual captions in the next stage, ensuring that the descriptions are anchored to the specific events that produce sound.
+They are used as conditioning prompts to guide the model in generating comprehensive audio-visual captions in the next stage, ensuring that the descriptions are anchored to the specific events that produce sound.

 \paragraph{Audio-Visual Caption Generation.} With egocentric sound understanding as the primary goal, the second stage of our pipeline generates audio–visual captions that center on sound while using visual human interaction labels as auxiliary context.
 Rather than describing the video broadly, we leverage the interaction annotations to disambiguate and refine the interpretation of audio, steering the model across seven sound-centric tasks (Sec.~\ref{subsec:task}).
 Concretely, for each annotated interaction, we prompt Gemini-2.5~\cite{comanici2025gemini} to describe the corresponding audio by linking each sound to its source, its acoustic traits, how many sources are active, when it occurs, how long it lasts, where it is in space, why it occurs, and how visual context helps explain audio.
 Additionally, all spoken words are also transcribed into the caption.
 Specific prompts are provided in the Supplementary.
 This yields captions grounded in first-person scenes but optimized for fine-grained, source-aware audio annotation, supporting high-quality audio–visual Q\&A in the final stage.